Floor plan setup

 Uploading the floor plan

-To configure the floor plan in the companion software, please navigate to the ‘Floor plan’ section of the Setup page, found under the Planning category.
+To configure the floor plan in the Creator Controller, please navigate to the ‘Floor plan’ section of the Setup page, found under the Planning category.

-You can upload any JPEG, PNG or GIF in the companion software.
+You can upload any JPEG, PNG or GIF in the Creator Controller.
 In the tutorial setup, we will upload and configure the Pozyx office floor plan.

 Matching the floor plan